Example-Based Framework for Perceptually Guided Audio Texture Generation: Experiments

-We recruited 20 participants on Amazon's Mechanical Turk to evaluate the sounds modified by using both methods.
+We created the audio samples for our main listening test by randomly sampling from the StyleGAN and then editing each sample using the direction vectors using both methods.
 For the Greatest Hits dataset, we randomly sampled 20 sounds from the StyleGAN2's latent space and modified them using vectors derived using our method for \textbf{\textit{Brightness}}, \textbf{\textit{Impact Type}} and \textbf{\textit{Rate}}.
 For SeFa, we used the vectors with the highest rescoring accuracy from Table~\ref{tab:rescoring_sefa_method} to manipulate the samples.
+We developed a listening test interface to evaluate our attribute edits.
 The participants were presented with the unmodified original reference sound as well as the manipulated samples.
-They were asked to evaluate if the two samples differed on the 3 attributes.
+They were asked to evaluate if the two samples differed in the 3 attributes.
 For the Water dataset, we randomly sampled the latent space 10 times and modified the samples using vectors for \textbf{\textit{Fill-Level}}.
-As the \textbf{\textit{Fill-Level}} for Water varies continuously, we wanted to evaluate if manipulating the sound samples sequentially and linearly using both methods preserves the interim \textbf{\textit{Fill-Level}}s (such as when the bucket is empty, quarter or half full etc.).
+As the \textbf{\textit{Fill-Level}} for Water varies continuously, we wanted to evaluate if manipulating the sound samples sequentially and linearly using both methods preserves the interim \textbf{\textit{Fill-Level}}s (such as when the bucket is empty, quarter or half full, etc.).
 To do this, we use the rank-ordering interfaces outlined in~\cite{10.1145/3581641.3584083} to measure the perceptual linearity of linearly manipulating the sample using the guidance vector for \textbf{\textit{Fill-Level}}.
 The interfaces for the listening tests can be viewed on our supplementary webpage.